Get info on paralegal programs, certificates, online courses and more.

 Bachelor’s degree programs in paralegal studies are not as commonly available as associate’s degrees or certificate programs.
 However, even if 4-year colleges and universities near you do not have a major in paralegal studies, they may offer a minor in the area, or a concentration within another major, such as criminal justice.

-The National Federation of Paralegal Associations has adopted a policy urging future paralegals to obtain bachelor's degrees, but many employers still consider associate's degrees or certificate programs adequate preparation for entry level work as a paralegal, especially if the prospective employee has pertinent legal work experience.
+The National Federation of Paralegal Associations has adopted a policy urging future paralegals to obtain bachelor’s degrees (and their 2015 salary and job statistics survey cites 48 percent hold a bachelor’s degree), but many employers still consider associate’s degrees or certificate programs adequate preparation for entry level work as a paralegal, especially if the prospective employee has pertinent legal work experience.

 Advanced Paralegal Degree Programs